scionproto/scion/doc/BeaconExtensions.md

 - A variable number of maximum bandwidth clusters

 A maximum bandwidth cluster serves to pool all interfaces which have the same maximum bandwidth between them and the egress interface.
+When doing clustering, the system will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
+This value will then serve as the baseline for the newly created cluster, which will include all interfaces with delay values in the interval (baseline, baseline+10(.
 Each cluster is itself formed of 3 types of elements:

-- The minimum across all maximum bandwidths of all connections on the path from the cluster to the current interface (1 value per cluster)
+- The intra-AS maximum bandwidth for all interfaces in the cluster (1 value per cluster)
-- The interface ID of the interface
+- The interface IDs of all the interfaces in the cluster
-- The maximum bandwidth of the inter-AS link attached to the interface (1 value per interface)
+- The maximum bandwidth of the inter-AS links attached to each of these interfaces (1 value per interface)

 ## Geographic Information